 Our investments are primarily in debt and equity securities of middle market companies, including privately held companies.
 Investments in private companies pose certain incremental risks as compared to investments in public companies.
 First, private companies have reduced access to the capital markets, resulting in diminished capital resources and ability to withstand financial distress.
 Second, the investments themselves tend to be less liquid.
 As such, we may have difficulty exiting an investment promptly or at a desired price prior to maturity or outside of a normal amortization schedule.
 Finally, little public information generally exists about private companies.
 We must therefore rely on the ability of our Advisers to obtain adequate information through due diligence to evaluate the creditworthiness and potential returns from investing in these companies.
-These companies and their financial information about these companies, we may not make a fully informed investment decision, and we may lose money on our investments.
+These companies and their financial information will generally not be subject to the Sarbanes-Oxley Act and other rules that govern public companies.
+If we are unable to uncover all material information about these companies, we may not make a fully informed investment decision, and we may lose money on our investments.
 As a result, the relative lack of liquidity and the potential diminished capital resources of our target portfolio companies may affect our investment returns.